martika/FourConnectWinner/README.md

 * Service with the logic bussiness
 * Web.API REST

-There is not Infrastructure project because it was not need database.
+There is not Persitence project because it was not need database.
 Logger with Serilog extension with sink in file Validator implemented with composite pattern